a-karma/Bogor_Workshop/DAY_4/Session1.md

 ### Task 1: Preparing input file for PSMC

 PSMC works on a psmcfa file of a single diploid sample.
-A psmcfa file is a fasta representation of the genome (or part of a genome), where each entry (letter) represents if there exists a heterozygous variant in a fixed size window.
-Let us try and understand this by converting our vcf file to a psmcfa file.
+A psmcfa file is a fasta-like representation of the genome which keeps track of where heterozygous variant are located in the genome.

+Lets look at how we convert our vcf file into a psmcfa file.

 As we have a multisample VCF, we need to first extract a single diploid sample from this VCF.
 In this example, we will work with sample RD44 and RD71.
 The command for sample RD44 has been given; the command for sample RD71 is left for participants for their exercise.
 ```sh